 The first is less expensive ($300) and involves using plugins to address common speed issues.
 We can improve your site’s speed, but it may not be enough to get a 90+ score on Google.

 The second costs more but is more effective.
 We diagnose exactly what is causing your slow speed, and if you choose proceed, we fix it.
 Diagnosis costs $200 and we give you a quote for fixing those issues.

 One common cause of slow speed is poor hosting.
-If you agree to upgrading your hosting and letting us fix your site, we guarantee 90+ ratings.
+If you agree to upgrade your hosting and to let us fix your site, we guarantee 90+ ratings.